-- The skewness and the kurtosis of the aperture mass $\langle M{ap}^n \rangle$:

-Similarly to the aperture mass variance described in the previous section, the skewness and the kurtosis of the aperture mass have also been introduced to weak lensing analyses to constrain cosmological parameters (see for example (Jarvis et al., 2004b; Schneider et al., 2005)).

-- Peak Counting (PC)
+- The skewness and the kurtosis of the aperture mass $\langle M{ap}^n \rangle$: Similarly to the aperture mass variance described in the previous section, the skewness and the kurtosis of the aperture mass have also been introduced to weak lensing analyses to constrain cosmological parameters (see for example [38, 73]). - Peak Counting (PC)

 As said previously, the convergence field is highly non-Gaussian.
 Another approach to look for non-Gaussianity is to perform a statistical analysis directly on the non-Gaussian structures present in the convergence field.
 For example, galaxy clusters, which are the largest virialized cosmological structures in the Universe, can provide a unique way to focus on non-Gaussianity present at small scales.
 One interesting method is the Peak Counting, which searches the number of peaks detected on the field that differs from the cluster abundance because of the projection of the large scale structures.
-The peak counting has been used to measure the number of peaks detected on the convergence field by (Jain and Van Waerbeke, 2000; Hamana et al., 2004; Kratochvil et al., 2010).
-Peaks can be also counted on the shear field using a filtered version of the shear (Dietrich and Hartlap, 2010).
+The peak counting has been used to measure the number of peaks detected on the convergence field by [36, 26, 48].
+Peaks can be also counted on the shear field using a filtered version of the shear [20].

-It has been proposed by (Pires et al., 2009a) to do a comparison between several statistics and several representations.
+It has been proposed by [66] to do a comparison between several statistics and several representations.
 The comparison shows that the wavelet transform makes statistics more sensitive to the non-Gaussianity present in the convergence field.
 In the same paper, several non-Gaussian statistics have been compared and the peak counting estimated in a wavelet representation, called Wavelet Peak Counting, has been found to be the best non-Gaussian statistic to constrain cosmological parameters.
 In this paper, the comparison with bispectrum was restricted to the equilateral configuration.
-In (Bergé et al., 2010), the authors shows that bispectrum using all triangle configurations outperforms peak counting as a function of clusters' mass and redshift.
+In [8], the authors shows that bispectrum using all triangle configurations outperforms peak counting as a function of clusters' mass and redshift.

-7. Conclusion
+7 Conclusion